 When you start thinking about reducing your expenses, what’s the first thing that pops into your head?

 OK.
 Forget couponing.
-That doesn’t always save you money and I’ll be addressing the topic in a few weeks.
+That doesn’t always save you money.

 So after potentially using coupons to reduce your expenses, I bet the second thing that comes to mind is your cable bill.